Secured and Unsecured Business Loan FAQs

 13. Do lenders require personal guarantees for both loan types?

-Lenders often require personal guarantees for most types of loans to mitigate their risk.
+Lenders often require personal guarantees for most types of loans to reduce their risk.
 While secured loans are backed by security, most lenders still require a personal guarantee from directors, guarantors and sometimes major shareholders.

 14. Which loan type is better if I have a fluctuating income?